cjratcliff/ml-compiled/docs/hyperparameter_optimization.rst

 Bayesian optimization
 ----------------------

+Note that much of the below explanation references states.
+These are irrelevant for hyperparameter optimisation since each training run is initialized in the same way.

 Acquisition function
 _________________________
 A function that decides the next point to sample while trying to maximize the cumulative reward, balancing exploration and exploitation.